Current Research Investigations

 Cellular Screening Assay of RNAi in Dopaminergic Neurons Using Induced Pluripotent Stem Cells”

-Chang-Hyun Song, DVM, PhD, Daegu Haany University, Republic of Korea
+Chang-Hyun Song, DVM, PhD, Daegu Haany University, Republic of South Korea

 Research fellowships are designed to assist post-doctoral fellows establish careers in research relevant to dystonia.